oijkn/contextmenu/README.md

 	toggleClass: document.getElementById('id')

 ### options.width
-define a width for the menu
+define a width in pixel or percent for the menu

 	width: '55%'
 	width: '234px' // (width: '234' id the same)

 ### options.margin
-add margin
+add margin in pixel

 	margin: {
-		top: 0,
+		top: 5,
 		right: 0,
-		bottom: 0,
+		bottom: 5,
 		left: 0
 	}